JLRipley314/teuk-fortran-2020/README.md

 * Fastest Fourier Transform in the West (FFTW): http://fftw.org

-I have successfully compiled the code with gfortran (version 9 onwards) and ifort (version 17 onwards).
+You may need to reconfigure the Makefile to correctly link to FFTW depending on where it is located on your computer.

-You will probably need to configure the Makefile to run on your local machine.
+I have successfully compiled the code with gfortran (version 9) and ifort (version 17).

 ## Derivation of equations of motion in coordinate form